Oppose "Fix" Our Forests Act

 - 2 min read

-Below is an appeal from our friends at Wilderness Watch:
+Below are more details from our friends at Wilderness Watch:

 On January 23, the falsely-named “Fix Our Forests Act” (H.R.
 471) passed the U.S. House on a vote of 279-141.
-It now goes to the Senate.
+Now FOFA goes to the Senate.
 Senator Hickenlooper has proposed minor changes, but the bill remains a major threat to Wilderness Areas, where it would increase cattle and sheep grazing and widespread use of manager-ignited fire.

 The “Fix Our Forests Act” will dramatically change how America’s national forests will be managed, and Wilderness won't be spared.
 The bill would override bedrock environmental laws and curtail public participation to mandate landscape-scale logging on federal lands, including industrial logging on up to 10,000 acres—or 15 square miles—categorically excluded from the requirements of the National Environmental Policy Act, under the rationale that cutting down trees across 15 square miles of forests has no significant impacts on the environment or wildlife.